 We discontinued the use of municipal waste incinerators in FY 1999/3.
 All industrial waste incinerators were shut down permanently in FY 2003/3.

 - Environmental endocrine disrupters:

 In FY 1999/3, we abolished the use of all agrochemicals and pesticides prescribed in Strategic Programs on Environmental Endocrine Disruptors (SPEED) '98 released by the Japan Environment Agency (currently the Ministry of the Environment).

 Strict Control of Equipment and Parts Containing PCBs

-Accompanying revisions to the Law Concerning Special Measures against PCB Waste (issued on August 1, 2016), changes have been made to the processing period set in the basic plan for the disposal of polychlorinated biphenyls.
-In compliance with the change, NEC will push up plans to ensure that waste is processed within the set deadline.
+Accompanying revisions to the Law Concerning Special Measures for Promotion of Proper Treatment of PCB Waste (emforced on August 1st, 2016), changes have been made to the processing period set in the basic plan for the disposal of polychlorinated biphenyls.
+In compliance with the change, NEC is pushing up plans to ensure that waste is processed within the set deadline.